CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2014-01-31-testing-rake-tasks-with-rspec.markdown

 ## Contextual Magic with FactoryGirl and RSpec

 I have to give credit where it's due - this post titled **[How to Test Rake Tasks Like a BOSS](http://robots.thoughtbot.com/test-rake-tasks-like-a-boss)** from [ThoughtBot](http://www.thoughtbot.com) made this all possible, with a few modifications.
-Please read this for a more in-depth explanation at how this upcoming RSpec context works.
+Please read this post for a more in-depth explanation at how this upcoming RSpec context works.

 ### Sharing is Caring via RSpec Context